jbrooksuk/iawriter-markdown-sublime/Readme.md

 ## Usage

-With the view selected containing the file you wish to preview in Marked:
+With the view selected containing the file you wish to preview in iA Writer:

 **Command Palette:**